 5 Myths About Online Payments for Sports Organizations

 The days of paying by cash and check are in the past.
 More sports organizations are starting to utilize online payments for tryouts, team dues, and uniform purchases.
-This allows parents to make transactions on their computer or phone from the comfort of their living room, and it can make the process less complicated for your organization.
+This allows parents to register players on their computer or phone from the comfort of their living room, and it can make the process less complicated for your organization.

 There are a number of myths revolving around online payments, which can create a psychological barrier for those looking to change their collection methods.
 Don’t believe them!
 This blog will help put your mind at ease by dispelling five common myths about online payments.